-- Discuss interprofessional team strategies for improving care coordination and communication to advance poxvirus associated disease and prevent pandemics.
+- Summarize interprofessional team strategies for improving care coordination and communication to enhance the care poxvirus associated disease and prevent pandemics.

 Of 28 known genera, 4 have shown to infect humans, Orthopoxviridae, Parapoxviridae, Yatapoxviridae, and Molluscipoxviridae.
-Only 2 are species-specific to humans; however, the orthopox, variola (VARV), and the only known molluscipox, Molluscum contagiosum (MCV); the latter of which is even more super-specific, permissive down to only a single human cell lineage (human basal keratinocyte).
+Only 2 are species-specific to humans.
+The orthopox, variola (VARV), and the only known molluscipox, Molluscum contagiosum (MCV); the latter of which is even more super-specific, permissive down to only a single human cell lineage (human basal keratinocyte).

-Structurally all the Poxviridae are massive, maintaining a brick-shaped proteolipid envelope further packed with even more “mature virion” inside; each one sporting their very own fusion-ready envelope - infectious in their own right. (albeit with a differing route).
-Here the DNA is housed in a protein core, surrounded with its assortment of preppy transcriptional machinery, even including a viral variant of DNA-RNA polymerase.
+Structurally all the Poxviridae are massive, maintaining a brick-shaped proteolipid envelope further packed with even more “mature virion” inside; each one sporting their very own fusion-ready envelope - infectious in their own right (albeit with a differing route).
+Here the DNA is housed in a protein core, surrounded by its assortment of transcriptional machinery, even including a viral variant of DNA-RNA polymerase.